mjdamgaard/UP-Web-Project/open-dev-co-ops.md

 The exception to this rule is the first members of the organization, who might hold an increased voting weight for an initial period of time in order to get the organization started.

-This voting weight is then used in all the democratic decisions that the organization needs to take, such as voting for a new reward distribution protocol, of for what the organization should require of the companies that it employs to sub-license the software.
+This voting weight is then used in all the democratic decisions that the organization needs to make, such as voting for a new reward distribution protocol, of for what the organization should require of the companies that it employs to sub-license the software.

 And in order to prevent the organization from stagnating due to old contributors being tempted to vote for reward distributions that favors themselves rather than new ones, the organization should also have the following rule: All licenses that it accepts from its contributors must contain a clause stating that after *y* years from the publication of the licensed code, where *y* might be a number in the order of 10-15, that code will be open-source from then on.